Shubham0315/Kubernetes/Ingress/README.md

   - Blacklisting :- dont allow users from specific country, used to define traffic

 - When people migrated from VM to K8S, they realised service was offering LB but it was simple round robin LB

+- Lets say if we've to route user to nginx service when he requests for /nginx, route him to alpine service when he asks for /alpine, for this we can use ingress
+- Using Ingress we can re-route the traffic on our K8S cluster

+- Suppose we've pods inside a cluster and pods are being managed by a ddeployment.
+To access the deployment we need service so we we create the service for this deployment.
+Similarly we've other deployment having pods and we've service created
+  - Here to manage these microservices we need ingress.

 Problem-1 :- Enterprise and TLS LB were missing
 -